-But while the Vita enjoyed a decent first year, it’s still uncertain exactly what plans are in store for it here in 2013.
-Sure, there are a handful of releases, including Tearaway and Killzone: Mercenaries, but the release schedule is sparse in comparison to 2012′s impressive lineup.
-However, it’s a sure bet Sony has no plans to abandon their handheld in favor of upcoming consoles, and it’s inevitable that we’ll get some announcements this year showing the Vita some love.
-Here are six predictions of what we can expect to see announced for it in 2013.
+And while the Vita enjoyed a decent first year, it’s still uncertain exactly what plans are in store for it here in 2013.
+Sure, there are a handful of releases, including Media Molecule’s Tearaway and Killzone: Mercenary, but the release schedule is sparse in comparison to 2012’s impressive lineup.
+However, it’s a sure bet that Sony has no plans to abandon their handheld in favor of upcoming consoles, and it’s inevitable that we’ll get some announcements this year showing the Vita some love.
+Here are six predictions of what we can expect to see announced for it here in 2013.

 1) Gravity Rush Will Get a Sequel

 Gravity Rush was one of the most unique and impressive games on the PlayStation Vita, even managing to capture top honors as Game of the Year at Tokyo Game Show.
 And thanks to a slight Twitter slip by the game’s director Keiichi Toyama, it’s pretty clear that a planned sequel for Gravity Rush is in the works.